evans-christian2004/alto-starter/README.md

 Tip: Prefer linting and type-checking for fast feedback during development instead of full builds.

+## Agent Session API

+- `POST /agent/session` — runs the calendar optimizer and explainer pipeline.
+Automatically selects a focus (`overdraft`, `utilization`, or `balanced`) based on the payload, returns the structured plan, explanation bullets, and suggested next actions.
+- `POST /optimize` and `POST /explain` remain available for focused checks, now backed by the shared tool modules under `app/tools/`.
+- `app/ingest/service.py` exposes `load_cashflow_from_file(path)` so you can prototype with JSON fixtures (see `app/examples/plaid_sample.json`) before wiring Plaid webhooks.

 ## Deployments

 ### Deploy the Agent to Vertex AI Agent Engine